marcoevang/camilladsp-setrate/README.md

 *CamillaDSP* works at a fixed sample rate.
 However, sample rate may change during a session, e.g. when listening to a playlist.
 In this case, if the sample rate from the audio source does not match the sample rate *CamillaDSP* is using for processing,  playback will not be correct.

 ***camilladsp-setrate*** solves this problem by changing *CamillaDSP*'s configuration on-the-fly to match the sampling rate of the captured audio.
-This is obtained by subscribing to *alsa* events, reading the current sample rate when it changes, reading the current configuration of *CamillaDSP* and overwriting the *samplerate* and/or *capture_samplerate* parameters.
+This is obtained by subscribing to *alsa* events, reading the incoming sample rate when it changes, reading the current configuration of *CamillaDSP* and overwriting the *samplerate* and/or *capture_samplerate* parameters.
 To this end, some commands of the [CamillaDSP websocket interface]( https://github.com/HEnquist/camilladsp/blob/master/websocket.md) are issued.
 The command `GetConfig` provides the current configuration; if the current configuration is not valid, the `GetPreviousConfig` command is issued.
 Then the _samplerate_ and/or *capture_samplerate* values in the configuration are replaced with the correct ones.
 The _chunksize_ parameter value is as well updated as a function of the sample rate, calculating the value suggested in the section "Devices" of the [*CamillaDSP* home page](https://github.com/HEnquist/camilladsp).
 Finally, the updated configuration is flushed to the DSP with the command `SetConfig.`

 ***camilladsp-setrate*** may also allow resampling to a fixed playback rate and upsampling by a fixed factor.
 Details are provided below in the "Running" section (see `--capture` flag and `--uppsampling` option).